chrisBrookes93/django-events-management/README.md

 # django-events-management
-This repository provides a simple Django application for managing events.
+This repository contains a simple Django application for managing events.

 This fulfils the following user stories.

 As a User I can:
 * Register using my email address & password
 * Login using my email address & password
-* Create an event, providing a title, description and date/time
+* Create an event, providing a title, description & date/time
 * Modify an event if I am the organiser
-* List the events, showing title, date/time, organiser email name, and number of attendees
+* List the events, showing title, date/time, organiser email name, & number of attendees
-* View a specific event, showing title, description, date/time and attendees list
+* View a specific event, showing title, description, date/time & attendees list
 * View a list of events sorted so that upcoming are first

 Other non-functional requirements: